This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Types of tics:

 Your child may have motor (movement) or vocal (sound) tics.
 Motor and vocal tics might happen at the same time, but they might happen separately.
-Your child may have many tics in a row, followed by a calm period when he has no tics.
+Your child may have many tics in a row, followed by a calm period when he or she has no tics.
 Your child may have any of the following several times every day:

 - Motor tics can be simple or complex.
 Simple motor tics are short, quick, uncontrolled movements of one body area.
 Complex motor tics occur when your child has many simple motor tics at one time.
 Your child may do any of the following:

-- Punch, bite, scratch, or poke at himself
+- Punch, bite, scratch, or poke at himself or herself

 - Copy other's movements, touch other people, or make inappropriate gestures